Forté MBALaunch and MBA Forums for Women led to UC Davis MBA Program

-I joined MBALaunch with a goal of developing a far-reaching and supportive network of women leaders, and to chart a course toward graduate school.
-From day one, I had the opportunity to connect with other women with similar passions to make a positive impact and many experienced challenges navigating the MBA application process.
+I joined MBALaunch with the goal of developing a far-reaching and supportive network of women leaders and charting a course toward graduate school.
+From day one, I had the opportunity to connect with other women with similar passions to make a positive impact, and many experienced challenges navigating the MBA application process.

 Through a series of webinars, calls with consultants, and check-ins with cohort members in the Sacramento area, we built a sense of comradery and shared our lessons learned as we moved through each section of the process.
 Having them by my side while I navigated the MBA application journey created a memorable and positive experience.

 The Forté MBALaunch Program provides several activities that strongly encourage participants to engage in deep and thorough introspection.
 The goal is to identify the types of learning environments that fit you the best.
 You can use that information to find the MBA program with the right fit.